Skip to main content

 8.2.5.
 Employment practice equivalent rights outsourcing

-VSB-TUO ensures equal rights for all employees and external employees who have a legal employment relationship with the University.
-All employees who are related to or cooperate with the University have the same opportunities, regardless of gender, age, ethnicity, religion or medical condition.
+VSB - Technical University of Ostrava ensures equal rights for all employees, including external employees who have a legal employment relationship with the University.
+All staff and collaborators enjoy the same opportunities, regardless of gender, age, ethnicity, religion, or medical condition.

 8.2.6.
 Employment policy pay scale equity